-During the fiscal year ended March 31, 2012, the Company experienced decreased revenues.
-Our overall sales dropped due to lower demand for our products as a result of the global economic instability.
+During the fiscal year ended March 31, 2013, the Company experienced increased revenues.
+Our overall sales increased due to higher demand for our products.

-We derive our revenues principally from the sale of sensor-based scales manufactured in China, which represent 95% of total sales for the fiscal year ended March 31, 2012.
-As mentioned in Item 3. - Key Information - Risk Factors, we are dependent upon a limited number of major customers for a significant portion of our revenues.
+We derive our revenues principally from the sale of sensor-based scales manufactured in China, which represent 90% of total sales for the fiscal year ended March 31, 2013.
+As mentioned in Item 3. - "Key Information - Risk Factors," we are dependent upon a limited number of major customers for a significant portion of our revenues.
 Our revenues and business operation are subject to fluctuation if there is a loss of orders from any of our largest customers.
-Further, the pricing of our scale products is becoming increasingly competitive, especially to our customers in the United States and Germany, who contributed approximately 93% of our revenue during the fiscal year ended March 31, 2012.
+Further, the pricing of our scale products is becoming increasingly competitive, especially to our customers in the United States and Germany, who contributed approximately 95% of our revenue during the fiscal year ended March 31, 2013.

-During the fiscal year ended March 31, 2010, net sales from continuing operations were approximately \$28,543,000, and net loss was approximately \$658,000.
 During the fiscal year ended March 31, 2011, net sales from continuing operations were approximately \$28,387,000, and net loss was approximately \$1,560,000.
 During the fiscal year ended March 31, 2012, net sales from continuing operations were approximately \$26,682,000, and net loss was approximately \$902,000.
+During the fiscal year ended March 31, 2013, net sales from continuing operations were approximately \$30,386,000, and net loss was approximately \$754,000.

-Costs are increasing in China, and our labor costs represented approximately 17.8% of our total production costs in the fiscal year ended March 31, 2012, compared to 16.8% in the fiscal year ended March 31, 2011.
-There was no change in the minimum wage set by the PRC government during the fiscal year ended March 31, 2010, as compared to the fiscal year ended March 31, 2009.
-In accordance with the new minimum wage set by the local authorities in May 2010, we increased the minimum wage for labor from RMB 900 (or approximately \$132) per month to RMB 1,100 (or approximately \$162) per month beginning July 1, 2010.
-The minimum wage was increased to RMB 1,320 (or approximately \$206) per month beginning April 1, 2011, and was later increased to RMB 1,500 (or approximately \$238) per month beginning February 1, 2012.
-We believe that increased labor costs in China will have a significant effect on our total production costs and results of operations and that we will not be able to continue to increase our production at our manufacturing facility without substantially increasing our non-production salaries and related costs.
-This increase in minimum wage will increase our labor costs by 14%, or approximately \$558,000, annually.
+Labor costs per worker are increasing in China.
+In accordance with the new minimum wage set by the local authorities, we increased the minimum wage for labor from RMB 1,320 (or approximately \$206) per month beginning April 1, 2011, to RMB 1,500 (or approximately \$238) per month beginning February 1, 2012, and then to RMB 1,600 (or approximately \$254) per month beginning March 1, 2013.
+We believe that increased labor costs in China will have a significant effect on our total production costs and results of operations and that we will not be able to continue to increase our production at our manufacturing facilities without substantially increasing our non-production salaries and related costs.
+This increase in minimum wage will increase our labor costs by 6.7%, or approximately \$267,000, annually.
+Our labor costs represented approximately 15.8% of our total production costs in the fiscal year ended March 31, 2013, compared to 17.8% in the fiscal year ended March 31, 2012.
+The decrease in overall labor costs were the result of transferring production processes from our Shenzhen factory to our Xinxing factory.
+We started hiring workers to work in our Xinxing factory during the fiscal year ended March 31, 2013.
+Management believes that we will be able to decrease our overall labor costs after we have moved all of our operations to the new Xinxing facility, because the minimum wage at Xinxing was RMB 1,010 (or approximately \$160) beginning May 1, 2013.
 There can be no assurance that labor costs will not further increase or that any additional increase in labor costs will not have a material adverse effect upon our results of operations.

 We have not experienced significant difficulties in obtaining raw materials for our products, and management does not anticipate any such difficulties in the foreseeable future.
-Prices of raw materials increased during the fiscal years ended March 31, 2011, but did not vary significantly during the fiscal year ended March 31, 2012 and 2010.
-Prices of raw materials decreased during the fiscal year ended March 31, 2009 due to decreases in oil prices.
+Prices of raw materials increased during the fiscal year ended March 31, 2011, but did not vary significantly during the fiscal years ended March 31, 2013 and 2012.
 There can be no assurance that raw material costs will not fluctuate or that any additional increase in raw material costs will not have a material adverse effect upon our results of operations.